 Unfinished kits are less common, but worth considering if your space features unique colors or material textures.
 The unfinished surface can be customized to match your patio decor by adding exterior finishes such as mortar and brick, stucco, stone, tile, granite, etc.

-Portable outdoor fireplaces and chimineas have a lot of advantages that would make them the best choice for a backyard.
-The most obvious one is that word "portable."
-Though flammable surfaces are an obvious no-no for fires, a portable frame can be moved around to different backyard areas, or stored in an out-of-the- way spot if your yard's too small for permanent placement.
+Portable outdoor fireplaces and chimineas have a lot of advantages that make them the best outdoor fireplace choice for many people.
+The most obvious one is that word “portable.”
+Though flammable surfaces are an obvious no-no for fires, a portable unit can be moved around to different backyard areas, or stored in an out-of-the- way spot if your yard’s too small for permanent placement.

 Natural gas is the lowest-cost fuel option overall, though a natural gas-burning outdoor fireplace will require the additional installation of a gas line.
 Natural gas burns cleaner than propane, but not as hot.
 One cubic foot of NG contains just over 1,000 BTU (the measure of heat required to raise the temperature of one pound of water by 1°F).

 Propane contains more carbon than NG and about 2,500 BTU per cubic foot, and thus burns hotter but less cleanly.
 Propane is a good compromise for most homes: comparatively inexpensive, clean burning, with a tank that’s easy to install and refuel.
 However, LP will cost more than NG, and a tank, unlike a gas line, will require periodic refilling.

 There’s no denying the traditional appeal of a wood-burning fire: the scent, the crackling logs, the taste of wood-fired foods.
 The downside of wood is that it’s a costly fuel that doesn’t burn as cleanly.
 Unlike NG- or LP-burning models, a wood-burning outdoor fireplace will require regular cleanup and disposal of ashes.